 - Patient Information:

 Across all clinical experience, the reported maximum single dose received was 280 mg/m².
 Three of four patients treated at this dose showed ECG changes considered dose-limiting at 7 and 21 days post-dosing.
 These changes included QT prolongation (one patient), sinus tachycardia (one patient), ST and T wave deviations (two patients) and left anterior fascicular block (one patient).
 Cardiac enzymes and ejection fractions remained normal in all patients.

 No specific antidote for TREANDA overdose is known.
 Management of overdosage should include general supportive measures, including monitoring of hematologic parameters and ECGs.

-TREANDA is contraindicated in patients with a known hypersensitivity (e.g., anaphylactic and anaphylactoid reactions) to bendamustine or mannitol.
+TREANDA is contraindicated in patients with a known hypersensitivity (e.g., anaphylactic and anaphylactoid reactions) to bendamustine.
 [See WARNINGS AND PRECAUTIONS]

 This monograph has been modified to include the generic and brand name in many instances.

 Additional Treanda Information

 Treanda - User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration